Adrian-95/adrian-95.github.io/content/Climate data visualization.md

 x = df['Year'].values
 y = df['Value'].values
 ```
 Notice that we are skipping the first 4 rows since the columns are on the 5th row.
-Let's print the columns from our table and see if the file loaded correctly

-So far so good, next we shall assign the two columns to x and y axes.

 Now that we have our data loaded and assigned to variables, we can import matplotlib and create a plot.

 ```
 import matplotlib.pyplot as plt